National Insurance numbers

-You can only submit an NVR request 2 weeks after making your first "Full Payment Submission" (FPS), however as long as you have successfully submitted an FPS for your PAYE scheme, an NVR request can be submitted for a new starter even if no FPS has been sent in respect of that specific employee.
+You can only submit an NVR request two weeks after making your first 'Full Payment Submission' (FPS), however as long as you have successfully submitted an FPS for your PAYE scheme, an NVR request can be submitted for a new starter even if no FPS has been sent in respect of that specific employee.

 When submitting an NVR you must leave the NINO field blank for that employee.
 You must not use an incorrect or 'dummy' NINO.
 HMRC will try to match the employee's details to their NINO and if they are able to do this, will confirm the number to you and the employee in writing.

 If they cannot trace it automatically, HMRC may have to write to your employee and ask them to complete and return form CA5403 – Your National Insurance number, in order that they can do a clerical trace.

 If HMRC have agreed you can use paper filing, you should follow these steps:

 - When you send your new employee's information to HMRC on form RT2, leave the NINO section blank and they will try and trace the NINO and tell you what it is.

 - If they cannot trace it automatically, HMRC may have to write to your employee and ask them to complete and return form CA5403 – Your National Insurance number, in order that they can do a clerical trace.